Quiri/Data-Science-Course/draft.md

 ## How to provide data to data scientists
   - Data should be as raw as possible
-  - Additionaly provide a **tidy data** set or a rule book, how to clean it
+  - Additionally provide a **tidy data** set or a rule book, how to clean it
   - Name and explain every variable

 ## The raw data